GrahamDeprecated/Laravel-Core/README.md

 ## What Is Laravel Core?

-Laravel Core provides some extra core functionality for [Laravel 4](http://laravel.com).
+Laravel Core provides some extra functionality for [Laravel 4](http://laravel.com).

 * Laravel Core was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell).
 * Laravel Core uses [Travis CI](https://travis-ci.org/GrahamCampbell/Laravel-Core) to run tests to check if it's working as it should.